Can My Employer Change My Contract Without My Consent?

 You open an email from HR and read that your hours are changing, your pay structure is being adjusted, or your role is shifting — starting next month.
 No discussion.
 No signature.
 Just a notice.

-If you’ve ever faced a situation like this, you’re not alone — and you’re right to question it.
-The short answer is that an employer cannot simply change your contract without consent whenever they feel like it.
-Employment contracts are legally binding agreements, and altering them without your agreement can cross a serious legal line.
+If you have faced a situation like this, you are not alone — and you are right to question it.
+Your employer cannot change your contract without your consent.
+Employment contracts are legally binding, and changing them without your agreement can be unlawful.

 What Is an Employment Contract and Why Does It Matter?

-Offer letters, written statements of employment, staff handbooks (when referenced in your contract), and even long-standing verbal promises can all form part of your contractual terms.
-That is why employment contracts carry real legal weight — they are not just paperwork.
-Both parties are bound by them, and neither side can simply ignore or overwrite agreed terms without a lawful process.
+Offer letters, written statements of employment, staff handbooks (when referenced in your contract), and long-standing verbal promises can all form part of your contractual terms.
+Employment contracts carry legal weight — they are not just paperwork.
+Both parties are bound by them, and neither side can ignore or overwrite agreed terms without a lawful process.

 Understanding what your contract actually contains is the first step to knowing whether a proposed change is legal.